The longest sea crossing bridge in India is under way in Mumbai

 The award of the contact cements COWI's position as the global leader in the design of long sea crossing bridges and will be a strong contributor to fulfil COWIs ambitions to double the size of the international infrastructure business.

 "We have worked with design of bridges in India for a number of years and the Mumbai Trans Harbour Link has been on the agenda for some time as one of the largest bridge projects in India.
-We are therefore very proud to be part of the team that are going to make it happen.
-This is only possible through our continued focus on technical excellence and our proven track record of delivering complex bridge designs on time to our clients,” says COWI Senior Vice President for Bridges Henrik Andersen.
+We are therefore very proud to be part of the team that are going to make it happen,” says COWI Senior Vice President for Bridges Henrik Andersen.